patonlab/GoodVibes/README.md

 ```

 The program will detect several different levels of theory and give a warning that any vibrational scaling factor other than 1 would be inappropriate in this case.

+#### File Naming Conventions
+Some options (--pes, --spc, -ee, --media) require the calculation output files to be named in a certain way for GoodVibes to recognize them properly.

+pes

+#### .yaml File Formatting
+When using the --pes or --graph options in GoodVibes, a .yaml file must be provided to the program to specify qualities like reaction pathways, provided conformers, and other formatting options.

 **Tips and Troubleshooting**
 *	The python file doesn’t need to be in the same folder as the Gaussian files.
 Just set the location of GoodVibes.py in the $PATH variable